afontcu/afontcu.dev/content/blog/autonomy/index.md

 **#6**: any web application should load in less than 2 seconds.

-Constraints trigger the "How might we…" challenge.
+Constraints trigger the "How might we…?" mindset.

+And please, please.
+Notice that you'll need some slack time so that you can define (and refine) more constraints.
+You can not have a system mindset with your head stuck in the ground.

 ## The expansion

 However, there are some flaws with fixed constraints: We never get people (or teams) back if they lose track.
-Also, they don't strive for improvement.
+Also, they don't trigger any improvement.

 Without a common ground, there's no baseline where we can agree upon.
-No way to get back.
+No way to get back on track.

 What if constraints were incremental?
 They would expand to allow for growth.